What is porokeratosis?

 Porokeratosis of Mibelli

-Porokeratosis of Mibelli most often affects the limbs, particularly the hands and feet, the neck and shoulders, the face and the genitals, although any part of the body may be affected including the mucous membranes.
+Porokeratosis of Mibelli most often affects the limbs, particularly the hands and feet, lower leg, neck, shoulders, face or genitals, although any part of the body may be affected including the mucous membranes .

 Lesions may remain unchanged for many years or may slowly grow between long periods of inactivity.
 A skin cancer can develop within porokeratosis of Mibelli.
-This may be either a basal or squamous cell carcinoma, and is more likely to occur in older adults.
-If a lump or sore appears within a porokeratosis lesion, arrange for it to be reviewed by your dermatologist.
-It may require a biopsy or cutting out (excision).
+This may be either a basal or squamous cell carcinoma and is more likely to occur in older adults.

 There is no known cure for porokeratosis of Mibelli and treatment is generally disappointing.
 However, the appearance may improve with the following measures: